[Tool] Messing Around with Gepetto

 RC4

 RC4 is a quite popular algorithm among malware developers.
-Identifying this code would be quite straight forward to more experienced reversers.
+Experienced reversers would find identifying this code straightforward.
 Gepetto was able to describe its behavior accurately.

 char __fastcall sub_2DA5168(__int64 a1, __int64 a2, __int64 a3, _BYTE *a4, unsigned int a5, unsigned __int8 a6)